openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ImageContentSources specifies image mirrors that can be used by cluster
+<p>imageContentSources specifies image mirrors that can be used by cluster
-nodes to pull content.</p>
+nodes to pull content.
+When imageContentSources is set, the controllers will generate a machineConfig.
+This MachineConfig will be part of every payload generated by the controllers for any NodePool of the HostedCluster.
+Changing this value will trigger a rollout for all existing NodePools in the cluster.</p>
 </td>
 </tr>
 <tr>